-- The applicant has a baccalaureate degree from a college or university accredited by a regional or national accrediting agency (Official transcripts from all institutions attended must be submitted.); and - 2.
+- 1. The applicant has a baccalaureate degree from an institutionally accredited college or university and has submitted official transcripts from all institutions attended; and - 2.
 At least one or more of the following three criteria is met: - a.
-The applicant has a minimum cumulative undergraduate grade point average (GPA) of 3.0 based upon a 4.0 scale; or - b.
-The applicant has a minimum graduate GPA of 3.0 based upon a 4.0 scale in all graduate courses

-- taken within the last 6 years.
+The applicant has a minimum cumulative undergraduate grade point average (GPA) of 3.0 based upon a 4.0 scale; or - The applicant has a minimum graduate GPA of 3.0 based upon a 4.0 scale in all graduate courses taken within the last 6 years.
 At least 12 graduate credit hours must have been completed; or - c.
-The applicant has earned a master's or doctoral degree from a regionally or nationally accredited institution of higher learning.
+The applicant has earned a master's or doctoral degree from an institutionally accredited college or university.